 - Have the eggs and butter at room temperature.

 - The dough freezes extremely well.
 Shape them, freeze them on a tray, then store them in a freezer bag.
+To bake: place on cookie sheet and leave for an hour then bake as normal.

 - Best eaten warm, or at least the same day, but this applies to most chocolate chip cookies.